justcodebruh/typemaster-landing-page/README-template.md

 This section will detail the actual effort I contributed to the project, number of pomodoros, date and time stamps of sessions so I can get as close as possible to estimating total deep work time.

 **4/23/2021**
-- (4) 25 minute pomodoros with 5 minute rest attached (2 hours total)
+- 10 minutes of a 25 minute Pomodoro with a five minute rest

 ### Estimation Debrief